-- If you and your spouse/eligible domestic partner both work at the hospitals and are eligible under different categories, you should contact the Benefitsolver support team at 855-327-5025 five years prior to your expected retirement to determine the appropriate classification - Where will you live?
-To be covered under the Kaiser Permanente HMO plan, you must live in their service area - Will you continue to have medical coverage elsewhere as an active employee or as the dependent of an active employee?
-Review the coordination of benefit rules in the "Your Health Care Benefits" section for active employees and consider whether you need retiree medical coverage while you have "active" plan coverage - Does your spouse/eligible domestic partner have retiree medical with his/her employer?
-Review the coordination of benefit rules in the "Your Health Care Benefits" section for active employees and consider whether your spouse/eligible domestic partner needs retiree medical coverage.
+- If you and your spouse/eligible domestic partner both work at the hospitals and are eligible under different categories, you should contact the benefits service center at 855-278-7157 five years prior to your expected retirement to determine the appropriate classification - Where will you live?
+To be covered under the Kaiser Permanente HMO plan, you must live in their service area.
+The service area for Kaiser Senior Advantage can be different from the service area for Kaiser Permanente HMO. - Will you continue to have medical coverage elsewhere as an active employee or as the dependent of an active employee?
+Review the coordination of benefit rules in the Your Health Care Benefits section for active employees and consider whether you need retiree medical coverage while you have "active" plan coverage - Does your spouse/eligible domestic partner have retiree medical with his/her employer?
+Review the coordination of benefit rules in the Your Health Care Benefits section for active employees and consider whether your spouse/eligible domestic partner needs retiree medical coverage - Who will you cover under the hospital plan?
+You can enroll your spouse/eligible domestic partner and children only if they were continuously covered under a hospital medical plan for the five years immediately prior to your retirement (one year for Category "A" retirees).